SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 To test the OAuth authorization grant using PKCE and the exchange of an SAP IAS to an SAP XSUAA token, please follow the steps of the following tutorial ([click here](https://github.com/SAP-samples/appgyver-auth-flows/#sap-ias--sap-xsuaa-token-exchange)).
 The provided [**authTest.http**](../../covidApp/http/authTest.http) file also provides a request to test your CAP application using the SAP IAS access token.

->**Hint** - Save the file as a new **authTest.private.http** after settings your variable values to make sure your're not committing any secrets or confidential information to Git.
+>**Hint** - Save the file as a new **authTest.private.http** after settings your variable values to make sure you are not committing any secrets or confidential information to Git.

 ---

 ## Summary

 Congratulations, you've successfully configured the security related services for this scenario.
-To ensure an enterprise-ready authentication approach, the usage of SAP Identity Authentication is required in this case.
+To ensure an enterprise-ready authentication approach, the usage of SAP Identity Authentication Service is required in this case.
 As SAP XSUAA is required by CAP and a native SAP IAS integration is not available yet, the XSUAA cross-consumption feature allows us to use the SAP IAS tokens for such scenarios.